k2byew/startbootstrap-clean-blog-jekyll/_posts/2016-09-04-howto-lose-all-your-dns-records-with-namecheap.md

 ---
-title: "Howto: Lose all your DNS records with Namecheap"
+title: "HowTo: Lose all your DNS records with Namecheap"
 date: 2016-09-04 18:27:12
 layout: post
 author: "k2byew"